workstaffhq/helpcenter/docs/managers/staff/organizing.md

 1. In the main menu, go to the **Settings** section,
 2. Go to the **Custom Fields** sections
 3. Click on **Add** at the bottom of the list
 4. Select the type of value that will be provided in the staff profile

+   You can choose from the custom field types listed below to provide the most relevant information possible to your staff profiles:
+- **Yes/No**: answer yes or no to the value associated with the custom field
+- **Number**: fill-in the field with a number
+- **Single selection**: select a single value from your list
+- **Multiple selection**: select one or more values from your list